Zensey/process-scanner-operator/README.md

 # Process scanner operator
-Process scanner operator.
+Process scanner operator for k8s.
 Scans containers for a given list of processes

 ## Description
-A simple Kubernetes operator to scan all containers of default namespace for a list of processes.
+A simple Kubernetes operator to scan all containers from the default namespace for a list of processes.
-Note: container will be handled only if the target image has ps binary.
+Note: container will be handled only if the target image has the ps binary.

 ## Getting Started